Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### make graph: Creating the AI Engine ADF Graph for Vitis Compiler Flow

-An adaptive data flow (ADF) graph can be connected to an extensible Vitis platform (the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives).
+You create an adaptive data flow (ADF) graph to connect to an extensible Vitis platform.
+You can connect the graph I/Os either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives.
 * The AI Engine ADF C++ graph of the design contains AI Engine kernels.
-* All interconnects between kernels are defined in the C++ graph
+* The C++ graph defines all interconnects between kernels.
-* All interconnections to external I/O are fully specified in the C++ simulation testbench (`graph.cpp`) that instantiates the C++ ADF graph object.
+* The simulation testbench (`graph.cpp`) fully specifies all interconnections to external I/O when instantiating the C++ ADF graph object.

-To compile the graph using the Makefile flow type (default TARGET=hw_emu, N_FIR_FILTERS=1, N_FIR_TAPS=15, FIR_WINDOW_SIZE=256, EN_TRACE=0):
+Run the following command to compile the graph using the Makefile flow type.
+The defaults are `TARGET=hw_emu`, `N_FIR_FILTERS=1`, `N_FIR_TAPS=15`, `FIR_WINDOW_SIZE=256`, and `EN_TRACE=0`:
 ```
 make graph
 ```